Brescar/Database-in-Oracle-SQL-Developer/README.md

 # Database-in-Oracle-SQL-Developer
+WARNING: Elements like table names, comments and field names are written in Romanian language.
+To make more sense of this consider translating.
 This is a database for a company working in agriculture made in Oracle SQL Developer.
 The code creates the tables, restrictions, adds entries but also plays around with some elements like queries, synonyms, sequences etc.